 That’s a tough list of cons.
 Bamboo is durable in that it will last a long time with proper care, but it can be damaged.

-Bamboo countertops are not heat resistant, so you must be proactive about not placing hot items on the countertop directly.
-For perspective, this is also true for laminate, Corian, and even quartz countertops.
+Bamboo countertops are not heat resistant, so you must be proactive about not placing hot items on the countertop directly or risk damaging the finish.

 Speaking of glue, it’s okay that bamboo countertops are a laminated surface made by gluing together thin sheets of bamboo.
 Many countertop materials are made with glues and resins.